SEscobedo/AstraSolaris/README.md

 ## Visit website

-Know more about this project at www.astrasolaris.org The on-line access to the main model can be found at www.astrasolaris.org/app/solarsystem For the list of active projects you can visit www.astrasolaris.org/site/projects
+Know more about this project at www.astrasolaris.org.
+The on-line access to the main model can be found at www.astrasolaris.org/app/solarsystem.

+For the list of active projects you can visit www.astrasolaris.org/site/projects

 ## Collaboration
 This project is mean to be open to different kinds of collaboration.
 You can contribute in the next items:

-* Proposing ideas for new projects or improve the existing ones.
+* Proposing ideas for new projects or for improving the existing ones.
 * Scientific reviews and tests.
 * Making graphic material for projects and media (pictures, banners, etc.)
 * Using Astra Solaris projects and finding problems.